DTM9025/musicroom/README.md

 ## License

+This program was originally developed by [Nmlgc](https://github.com/nmlgc/), who released the source code with the following note:

+    As for the source code, well, do with it whatever you like.

-In summary, unless stated otherwise, Touhou Music Room, its source files, and the libraries bgmlib, th_tool_shared, and their source files, are licensed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Development is now being done by [DTM9025](https://github.com/DTM9025) and the program, including bgmlib and th_tool_shared, are now licensed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This project uses various third-party libraries, which have their own licenses, compatible with this project's license.
+This program uses various third-party libraries, which have their own licenses.
+All but one (BoringSSL) are compatible with this program's license.
+An additional permission is provided to allow the program to link and combine BoringSSL with this program and convey the resulting work.

-The full license terms are detailed in [`LICENSE.md`](https://github.com/DTM9025/musicroom/blob/master/LICENSE.md)
+The full license terms are detailed in [`LICENSE.md`](https://github.com/DTM9025/musicroom/blob/master/LICENSE.md).